lfloris/openshift-dev-training/Labs/Lab01-Building-a-container/custom-docker-image-ex-4.md

 We can now use this as a base image for a container deployment.

 Deploy a new container from this image using exposing port 8080 on the local machine.
 Note that if you did not clean up containers from previous exercises, you might get errors stating port 8080 is still in use.
-Either remove the old container or choose a different port using the format `[HOSTPORT]:8080`.
+Either remove the old container or choose a different port using the format `localhost:[HOSTPORT]`.

 ```
 $ sudo docker run -d --name my-python -p 8080:8080 my-python:v1
 ```

-The container should now be running at port 8080, so check it by entering your local VM's IP address into a browser window.
+The container should now be running at port 8080, so check it by entering your local VM's IP address with port 8080 into a browser window.
 You should be presented with the 'Hello World' message, along with the hostname of the container.

 ![](img/python-helloworld.png)